collectiveaccess/providence/README.md

 ### Other modules

-Pawtucket: https://github.com/collectiveaccess/pawtucket2 (The public access front-end application for Providence)
+Pawtucket2: https://github.com/collectiveaccess/pawtucket2 (The public access front-end application for Providence)